Vanethos/dart-web-scrapper-example/README.md

 This is intended for **educational purposes only**, and should not be used against Expo 2020 or any other website.

-The purpose of this repository is to illustrate the usage of the `universal_html` library
+The purpose of this repository is to illustrate the usage of the `universal_html` library as seen in the article: [Building Web Scrapers in Dart](https://gpalma.pt/blog/web-scrappers-in-dart/)